-Down syndrome is sadly the most common genetic disorder in the United States, affecting 1 out of every 700 people born every year.
+Down syndrome is one of the most common genetic disorders in the United States, affecting 1 out of every 700 people born every year.
 The cause is determined as the presence of a third copy of chromosome 21.
 Down syndrome imposes some physical and mental developmental impairments onto the person, making their life incredibly difficult in a plethora of ways.
 Because the parents of a person with Down syndrome have to put in way more effort to support their child than normal parents, it can be easy to get lost in all the potential health risks and prevention methods and accidentally overlook one of the most problematic things about this syndrome – the person’s ability to sleep properly.

 This article aims to help the parents of people with Down syndrome provide quality assistance when it comes to establishing a healthy sleeping routine, and will include information on Down syndrome in general.
 Let’s get into it:

 Down syndrome has more than a handful of signs you can use to recognize it, in terms of the person’s physical appearance.
 When it comes to their face, one of the best ways to spot Down syndrome is a facial structure that looks flattened, especially around the bridge of the nose.
 The eyes may look odd-shaped, typically slanted upwards.
 Smaller ears and the presence of a tongue sticking out are also common physical indicators of Down syndrome.

 The face isn’t the only part of the body that is affected, far from it.
 People who have Down syndrome are often shorter than average and tend to have noticeably shorter necks.
 Their hands and feet are also often on the small side, with the pinkies of each hand curving towards the thumb.
 Down syndrome people also tend to have poor muscle tone and loose joints.
 Other signs include stunted growth, mental impairment, teeth abnormalities, and similar symptoms.